MangoTeam/replication-package/README.md

 ## Instructions: Vagrant

 Ensure you have VirtualBox installed.
-Then, you may provision and start the Vagrant virtual image image by running:
+Then, you may provision and start the Vagrant virtual image by running:

 > vagrant up